fkhadra/react-toastify/README.md

 - RTL support
 - Swipe to close 👌
 - Can display a react component inside the toast!
-- Don't rely on `findDOMNode` or any DOM hack
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can remove a toast programmatically
 - Define behavior per toast
-- Pause toast when the browser is not visible thanks to visibility API
+- ~~Pause toast when the browser is not visible thanks to visibility API~~ Need to fix it
 - Fancy progress bar to display the remaining time
 - Possibility to update a toast